A360media: History

 The modern American Media came into being after Generoso Pope Jr., longtime owner of the National Enquirer, died in 1988, and his tabloids came under new ownership.
 American tabloids began consolidating in 1990, when American Media bought Star from Rupert Murdoch.
 The purchase of Globe Communications (owner of the Globe and the National Examiner) followed nine years later.
 Roger Altman, through Evercore Partners, bought a controlling stake in American Media in 1999.

 American Media is not to be confused with American Media Distribution, the international news coverage firm.
 American Media's former corporate headquarters in Boca Raton, Florida, figured prominently in news headlines in late 2001, after an anthrax attack was perpetrated on the company and other media outlets.
 Since then the corporate headquarters have moved to New York City at 1 Park Avenue in Manhattan, before moving to the Financial District to the former JP Morgan Chase headquarters at 4 New York Plaza.
 That building was severely damaged by Hurricane Sandy but reopened in February 2013.

 AMI continued to expand after it bought Joe Weider's Weider Publications in 2002.
 Joe Weider continued to manage control of his magazines under AMI's Weider Publications subsidiary until his death in March 2013.
 Eli Lippman was appointed the Director of Audience Development and subsequently as Director of Digital.

-American Media also owns Distribution Services, an in-store magazine merchandising company.
+American Media also owned Distribution Services, an in-store magazine merchandising company.
 In fall 2002, it launched the book-publishing imprint, AMI Books.

-2010s: Bankruptcy and continued acquisitions
+Bankruptcy, sale to Chatham Asset Management,

 In 2009, American Media was taken over by its bondholders to keep it out of bankruptcy.

 In November 2010, American Media filed for Chapter 11 bankruptcy protection due to nearly $1 billion in debt, and assets of less than $50,000.
 Its subsidiary, American Media Operations Inc., listed assets of $100 to $500 million and debt of over $1 billion.
-It exited in December.

 In May 2014, American Media announced a decision to shift the headquarters of the National Enquirer from Florida, where it had been located since 1971, back to New York City, where it originally began as The New York Enquirer in 1926.
 In August 2014, American Media was acquired by Chatham Asset Management and Omega Charitable Partnership.

 In 2015, American Media sold Shape, Natural Health, and Fit Pregnancy to Meredith.

 In 2016, Pecker revealed to the Toronto Star that AMI now relied on support from Chatham Asset Management and its owner Anthony Melchiorre.
 The $4 billion hedge fund owns 80 percent of AMI's stock.

 In March 2017, American Media acquired Us Weekly from Wenner Media for a reported $100 million.
 Three months later, in June 2017, American Media also acquired Men's Journal from Wenner Media.

 In June 2018, American Media acquired 13 brands from Bauer Media Group including In Touch Weekly, Life & Style and Closer to add to their celebrity portfolio.
 They also acquired Bauer Media's kids group including J-14 and Girl's World.

 In February 2019, American Media acquired TEN's adventure sports properties.